 Shrimp in a planted tankInvertebrates and aquascaping

-The beautiful colorful dwarf shrimp are still enjoying increasing popularity.
-Especially in plant aquariums and aquascapes, the small algivores are welcome guests, because they take care of all sorts of biofilms, including nascent algae coverings.
-Fundamentals concerning shrimp keeping in an aquarium can be looked up in this article.
-Not necessarily every species of shrimp is suitable for a planted aquarium.
+Those beautiful and colorful dwarf shrimp are still on the increase in popularity.
+Especially in planted tanks and aquascapes, these small aufwuchs eaters are welcome guests, since they take care of all sorts of biofilms, including nascent algae films.
+Fundamental information on aquarium shrimp keeping can be looked up in this article.
+Not every shrimp species is suitable for a planted aquarium, though.

 Dwarf shrimp in a planted tank?